• Skip to primary navigation

 Yes, I'll admit I could have just stopped at these double chocolate cookies and called it a day.
 I mean, they're so delicious and also filled with luscious chocolate and cocoa.
 But adding one more element of dark chocolate into the mix could never truly be a bad idea, right?
 So here we are...I present you with the ultimate triple chocolate cookies.

 If you're more of a traditional chocolate chip cookie fan, I've got you.
-You can also try these equally delicious gluten free chocolate chip cookies or mini chocolate chip cookies.
+You can also try these equally delicious gluten free chocolate chip cookies, mini chocolate chip cookies or small-batch brownies.
 Or, find even more easy dessert recipes for the holidays or anytime!
 (For a super easy cookie recipe, you have to try these three ingredient PB cookies.)

 Jump to: